Googled your company lately? Probably not. When do you, you’re searching for a “branded keyphrase.”

 You get the idea.

-Whenever someone asks me to review their website, I start by searching for their brand.
-Because Google.com is their real homepage.
-And because the brand name is the top keyphrase for most websites.
+This is why whenever someone asks me to review their website, I start by searching for their brand.
+Because Google is their real homepage.

 So own your branded queries.
 Find them, search for them and improve the search results pages for each.